Dreams of forbidden food: the spoonful after which you first feel a little more alive

 Today, if the theme resonates, set aside an unconditional twenty minutes for your “secret pleasure” without any claim to usefulness: a favorite genre, a favorite pursuit, a favorite food, a favorite daydream.
 No reports.
 The Shadow recognizes such minutes as consent to be yourself, and in the dreams that follow hides you in corners more gently.

 You dream that in front of you a stranger or an acquaintance holds out something “dangerous.”
 Wine you are not allowed to drink, a dish from someone else’s kitchen, the forbidden fruit in the literal sense.
 They say, “just try it.”
-Inside — a living interest mixed with the fear of “what if I regret it later.”
+Inside, a living interest stirs, mixed with the fear of “what if I regret it later.”

-Your Inner Child speaks with you here — the part that still knows how to want at full pitch, when “I want” outweighs “may I.” This dream comes when a choice stands before you: to say yes to something that clearly attracts you but carries risk — a new relationship, a new job, a bold new idea.
+In that temptation your Inner Child comes alive: the part that still knows how to want at full pitch, when “I want” outweighs “may I.” This dream comes when a choice stands before you: to say yes to something that clearly attracts you but carries risk — a new relationship, a new job, a bold new idea.
 The Inner Child is not foolish; it simply speaks very honestly: “I’m interested.”

 Ask yourself: “What exactly is life offering me now — with interest and with risk — and do I want to try it on my own terms, at a pace that suits me?”